BETDAQ Betting Exchange: Can it Challenge Betfair?

 BETDAQ has a number of sports markets to choose from.

-Users also have access to the BETDAQ casino, where they can play a range of mini-games, casino games and slots.
 Likewise, there are also numerous football pools played each week, where bettors can win a potential jackpot of up to £10 million.

 Plus, of course, if you're into matched betting then you will be looking to take advantge of the sign-up offer for risk-free betting.